jm3mendez/GettingAndCleaningData/README.md

      the mean and the standar desviation was asked I used lapply to obtain that named correspondly  to the different variables

-iii.- The asked tiny data was generated using dlply functions
+iii.- The asked tiny data was generated/processed using dplyr and reshape2 functions
+     and others
+     a tiny.txt file was created

+iv.- The R Script
-iv.- The R script to run:     run_analysis.R
+      The R script to run:     run_analysis.R

 # My Project  JM3
 # You should create one R script called run_analysis.R